benjaminplee/whoppex/README.md

 ### In Whoppex

-- Add ability to have plans include repeats for at least fixed time (e.g. repeat this loop for next 2 minutes)
 - Change pause impl to not sleep but delay send of next msg to actor to allow for kill or other cmd during pause/delay
 - Mechanism to stop all currently running agents
 - Mechanism to report (e.g. publish to mqtt, log, etc) status of agents (e.g. # alive, state of test, etc) and configurable intervals